Ivan Bodiul: Early life

 Bodiul was born in 1918, in Oleksandrivka, Mykolaiv Oblast, in present-day Ukraine.
 In spite of his Moldavian origin, he was a poor speaker of the Romanian language.

 After graduating in 1937 from the local agricultural college, he worked as a senior agronomist on a collective farm.
-From 1938-1942, he was a student of the Military Veterinary Academy of the Red Army in Moscow, where in 1940 he joined the Communist Party of the Soviet Union.
+From 1938 to 1942, he was a student of the Military Veterinary Academy of the Red Army in Moscow, where in 1940 he joined the Communist Party of the Soviet Union.
 After graduating from the academy, he fought in the regular army as a veterinary officer in the 127th Guards Artillery Regiment of the 59th Guards Rifle Division.
 After demobilization, as an ethnic Moldovan, he was sent to undertake economic work in the Moldavian SSR.
 He later became senior agricultural assistant to the Council of Ministers.
-He then moved up the ranks of the local party structure, first as leader of the Chisinau, Volontirovsky and Olanesti District Committees of the CPM and then as a student of the Higher Party School in Moscow.
+He then moved up the ranks of the local party structure, first as leader of the Chișinău, Volontirovsky and Olanesti District Committees of the CPM and then as a student of the Higher Party School in Moscow.